VB-is-Terrible/Elements/notes2.md

 4. Elements should inherit from Elements.elements.backbone or Elements.elements.backbone2.
 	This is required for setUpAttrPropertyLink to work
-5. Modules should correctly declare their dependencies in elementsManifest.json This is required for network optimization
+5. Modules should correctly declare their dependencies in elementsManifest.json This is required for network optimisation
 6. Elements should fully support custom element upgrading.
 	a. backbone 1
 		This unfortunately means that generally ES6 class getter/setter pairs can't be used, and